10 Guilt-Free Essential Oil Candles

-We’ve all been there, the guilt feeling as you pass by the candle section in the store.
+We’ve all been there, the guilty feeling as you pass by the candle section in the store.
 It smells so wonderful, but your mind knows how toxic it truly is for you.
 Still, the fragrance calls out to you like a forbidden fruit.
-You’re able to ignore the temptation but, by the end of the day, there’s still a scent lurking in the back of your mind, prodding your better judgment.
+You’re able to ignore the temptation, but by the end of the day, there’s still a scent lurking in the back of your mind, prodding your better judgment.

 Luckily, there’s a way to avoid those toxins and stop feeling guilty about having candles in your home.
 Did you know there are a wondrous variety of essential oil candles that will rid your mind of remorse over harmful store-bought candles?

 For your convenience, This article contains affiliate links; read the full disclosure policy.

 How do you make candles with essential oils?

 When it comes to making essential oil candles, soy wax, and beeswax are the best types of wax to work with, as each is nontoxic.
 And both types of candle wax will burn more slowly than normal candles and thus allow the candle to retain its scent longer.

 It isn’t the easiest thing, but essential oil candle making can be extremely rewarding if you’re up to a bit of a challenge.
 Not only is it money efficient, but you also get to use a blend of oils of your choosing.